 - Early sowing & better germination of seedling through optimum moisture condition of soil which is possible by Rain Gun Sprinkler System.

 - Rain Gun irrigation plays the role of Nitrogen fixation.
-As rain gun resembles rain, the water dissolves the nitrogen from air and gives it to soil, thereby adding nutritive value to soil.
+As rain gun resembles rain, the water dissolves the nitrogen from the air and gives it to the soil, thereby adding nutritive value to soil.

 - Liquid fertilizer can be applied quickly over large areas.
 It saves on fertilizer quantity; foliar application hence results in good yield.

 - This lessens the irrigation time and saves diesel

 - Rain gun sprinklers operate at different pressures, rotating at a uniform speed and can be adjusted to cover part or full circle.

 - Prevents salination caused due to over-irrigation thus maintaining soil productivity

 - Large numbers of trees make it difficult to sprinkle uniformly.

 - The rain gun and the raiser pipes are very heavy.

 - High day time temperatures result in evaporation loss.